Authority: Executive Vice Chancellor and Provost

 7.3.
 Faculty Duties

 Faculty are responsible for being knowledgeable about the department’s reappointment, promotion, and tenure rules, as well as the college- and university-related processes.
 Each faculty member is encouraged to maintain systematic records and support documentation on an on-going basis, following the university RPT dossier guidelines.
+Members of the DVF are to exercise professional judgement and maintain confidentiality during the entire review process.

 7.4.
 Department Head Duties